Some links in this article are affiliate links, which means we earn from qualifying purchases. Learn more.

 Even though creatine use is not linked to dehydration, it can still make you feel more thirsty in the first several days of use because of short-term water retention.

-After the first few days of creatine supplementation, other supplements and factors like harder training or changes in nutrition are likely what makes you more thirsty.
+After the first few days of creatine supplementation, other supplements and factors like harder training or changes in nutrition are likely what make you more thirsty.

 Other Supplements